RyanKn1ght/CaspPhos/README.md

 This is machine learning intensive, so dependencies can be acquired most easily by configuring a conda environment (see below).
 Anaconda is built with mathematical-oriented tools not included in standard python installs, such as numpy and pandas.

 DeepPhos, from its GitHub repository (https://github.com/USTC-HIlab/DeepPhos), does not run, but I have repaired it in line with its license for use in this program.
-This took a very, very long time but I now have working python 3.7 code and dependencies list.

 # Dependencies

-Python: Anaconda 3.7 interpreter
+Anaconda interpreter (Python 3.7)

-Python: h5py == 2.10.0 (This comes with anaconda, but probably needs version changing MANUALLY.
-Sorry.)
+Python: h5py == 2.10.0 (This comes with anaconda, but will likely need its version changing MANUALLY. )

 Python: keras = 2.3.1